-Among the provisions of the New Lease, the monthly rent payments will commence on or about June 2014 and increase by a fixed percentage each year on the anniversary of the rent commencement date.
-As a lease incentive from the landlord, the Company has the option to receive a tenant improvement allowance of approximately \$0.4 million for nonstructural improvements to the buildings.
-The Company will also receive an additional tenant improvement allowance of \$0.3 million as an incentive under the existing operating lease.
+Among the provisions of the New Lease, the monthly rent payments commenced in June 2014 and will increase by a fixed percentage each year on the anniversary of the rent commencement date.
+As a lease incentive from the landlord, the Company received a tenant improvement allowance of approximately \$1.6 million for nonstructural improvements to the buildings.
+The Company recorded the incentives as increase to both property and equipment and deferred rent and it is amortized on a straight-line basis over the life of the lease.